Introduction to Pickling Meat: Understanding the Basics

 - Pickled Pork: Often seasoned with a mix of spices, pickled pork is a staple in Southern cuisine and pairs well with beans or rice dishes.

-- Regional Specialties: Items like pickled pigs’ feet and pickled tongue showcase how cultures worldwide adapt this preservation method for local ingredients.
+- Regional Specialties: Items like pickled pigs’ feet and pickled tongues showcase how cultures worldwide adapt this preservation method for local ingredients.

 How to Use Pickled Meat in Everyday Recipes